tsadykhov/maker_sight/README.md

     To add a new product to our data base. name and price are required. we can set all assets in addition to parent and child products in front-end

+Test Strategy
+--
+To test the API, we can use different tools such as Jest and Mocha.
+In order to unit testing our methods we can use mock database to make sure the production data does not get dirty.